TO ALL INTERESTED PERSONS:

-This opinion is in response to your letter of November 28, 2006, requesting an opinion from the Iowa Ethics and Campaign Disclosure Board pursuant to Iowa Code section 68B.32A(11) and Board rule 351—1.2.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on the prohibition of contributions during legislative session includes the first day and last day of session.
 We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
 Advice in a Board opinion, if followed, constitutes a defense to a subsequent complaint based on the same facts and circumstances.

 BY DIRECTION AND VOTE OF THE BOARD

 James Albert, Board Chair

 Submitted by: W. Charles Smithson, Board Legal Counsel

 1 See Iowa Code section 68A.203(2)“c” that requires a campaign treasurer to deposit all campaign contributions within seven days of receipt.